Relevancy and History Project

-Artist Arnold Martin fabricated four stereographic viewers, known as “stereoviewers” for short, which currently hold two mini-exhibits: “In the Groves” and “Packing ‘Em Up” as part of the Sweet & Sour: Laboring Landscapes of Citrus series, a 3D glimpse of the people who put citrus onto the map of California and into homes around the globe.
+Artist Arnold Martin fabricated two stereographic viewers, known as “stereoviewers” for short, which currently hold mini-exhibits: “In the Groves” and “Packing ‘Em Up” as part of the Sweet & Sour: Laboring Landscapes of Citrus series, a 3D glimpse of the people who put citrus onto the map of California and into homes around the globe.

 Manos, Espaldas, y Blossoms (2017) is a collaborative art project by poet Juan Delgado and photographer Thomas McGovern that features the laborers who pick citrus harvested from groves at the park.
 The twenty photomurals and “poetry posts” installed along paths through the park put into view what we rarely consider when we eat an orange or gaze upon the groves: the people whose laboring hands have left traces on the fruit and the landscape and whose backs have carried the weight of industrial agriculture.
 The poems and photographs presented here dignify their labor.